-Module Unit Duration Duration Learning Objectives
+Module Unit Duration (Theory) in Hours Duration (Practical) in Hours Learning Objectives

-1/10uule emit (Theory) (Practical) Zearining Objectives

-in Hours in Hours

 1. Introduction to 2 3 After completion of this unit

-Java and OOPs 2 3 of module, the candidate will
+Java and OOPs of module, the candidate will

-be familiar to
+concepts be familiar to

-concepts

-1
+i.
+OOPs Concept

-2 1 0 10 10 ii.
+1.0 10 ii.
 Java Execution Model

 2. Java Concept 12 18 After completion of this unit,

 candidate will have in depth

 knowledge of

 i.
 Use of variables,

-literals, data types and
+literals, data types and arrays.

-arrays.

-G ii.
+ii.
 Working with each

 data item

 iii.
 Java operations,

-A/ loops, conditional &
+loops, conditional &

 jump statements

 3. Database Concept 6 9 After completion of this unit,

 and JDBC candidate will be will be

 Connectivity familiar with the

 i.
 JDBC Architecture

-1 ii.
+ii.
 JDBC APIs that

 provide various

 classes and interfaces

 to develop a JDBC

 application using SQL

-4 C1-4 ADI 0 Transactions
+Transactions

 4. Servlet API 6 9 After learning this unit,

 candidate will be able to:

-7 i.
+i.
 Understand role of

 Java Servlets in the

 overall Java 2

 Enterprise Edition

 architecture, and as

 the best Java solution

 to HTTP application

 development

-development
+ii.
+Use request and

+response objects

+provided to a servlet